paazmaya/image-foldarizer/README.md

   -V, --version            Version number
-  -v, --verbose            Verbose output, will print which file is currently being processed -n, --dry-run            Try it out without actually touching anything -i, --initial-character  Files are only processed if they start with a character, as oppose to number
+  -v, --verbose            Verbose output, will print which file is currently being processed -n, --dry-run            Try it out without actually touching anything -i, --initial-character  Files are only processed if they start with a character, as oppose to a number

-Version 0.3.0
+Version 0.4.0
 ```

 ## Contributing